Biart95/appleseed-volumetric-rendering-proposal/detailed.md

 In the second case, when picking Front material, there could be two tabs: _Material_ and _Volume Material_.
 If _Volume Material_ is chosen, then Back material must be always _None_.

-### How to stack volume materials together if the ray is inside many of them at once?
-Should we stack volume material and the absorption from BSDF?
+### What if the ray is inside many overlapping participating media at once?
+Should we stack volume materials together (as well as and the absorption from BSDF)?

-At first, it must be mentioned, that Media structure should be extended with VolumeMaterial.
+At first, it must be mentioned, that `Medium` structure should be extended with _VolumeMaterial_.

 Now only the topmost media is being considered while computing absorption.
 Since we sometimes want to stack several absorption BSDF's and several Volumes, sometimes altogether, I propose to change the current algorithm to the following: